Du Queiroz

-Eduardo Santos Queiroz (born 07 January 2000), known as Du Queiroz, is a Brazilian footballer who plays as a midfielder for Corinthians.
+Eduardo Santos Queiroz (born 7 January 2000), known as Du Queiroz, is a Brazilian footballer who plays as a midfielder for Russian club Orenburg on loan from Zenit Saint Petersburg.

 Club career

+Corinthians

 Born in São Paulo, Du Queiroz joined Corinthians' youth setup in 2013, aged 13.
 He made his first team – and Série A – debut on 22 August 2021, coming on as a first-half substitute for injured Fagner in a 1–0 away win over Athletico Paranaense.

 On 14 October 2021, Du Queiroz renewed his contract until December 2024.
+He scored his first professional goal the following 17 May, netting the opener in a 1–1 Copa Libertadores draw against Boca Juniors at the La Bombonera.

+Du Queiroz bid farewell from the club on 16 June 2023, after scoring three goals in 99 matches.

+Zenit Saint Petersburg

-In January 2023, Du Queiroz agreed to join Russian Premier League club Zenit Saint Petersburg on a five-year deal from the summer of 2023.
+In January 2023, Du Queiroz agreed to join Russian Premier League club Zenit Saint Petersburg on a five-year deal from the summer of 2023, with Yuri Alberto moving in the opposite direction.

+On 12 February 2024, Du Queiroz reached agreement to join Grêmio on loan until the end of 2024 with an option to buy for 6 million euros.
+On 3 December 2024, Grêmio announced that the loan is terminated early.

+On 26 February 2025, Du Queiroz moved on a new loan to Sport Recife for the 2025 season, with an option to buy.

+On 19 August 2025, Du Queiroz was loaned by Orenburg on the Russian Premier League for the 2025–26 season.

+Personal life

+Du Queiroz is the cousin of Nycollas Queiroz, also a footballer.